10-Day Portugal Trip (Part 1/5) – 4 Days in Lisbon

 You might have noticed I didn’t mention anything about lunch for this day…this is because we didn’t!
 And you bet we were famished by dinnertime despite having snacked throughout with pastries and desserts.
 Bairro Do Avillez is a popular and buzzing restaurant in the heart of the Chiado area.
 It is founded by renowned Portuguese chef, Jose Avillez, and offers a great selection of a modern take on traditional Portuguese dishes.

-Options are a little bit limited as the meats are not halal but we still got some nice seafood options.
+Options are a little bit limited as the meats are not halal, but we still had some nice seafood options.
 Most memorably, the Prawn Acorda had been a pretty interesting one.
 It’s a Portuguese speciality and roughly translates as a savoury bread stew/porridge.
 Essentially, think of porridge, but made from bread and savoury in flavour.
-It might not be everyone’s cup of tea but certainly an interesting one to at least try out!
+It might not be everyone’s cup of tea, but certainly an interesting one to try out!

 Day trip to Sintra & Cascais

 For Day 3, we decided to start the day early for a day trip to Sintra and Cascais.
-Last time I only spent half a day at Sintra, but this time we had a pretty packed itinerary and plenty of sights.
+Last time I only spent half a day at Sintra, but this time we had a pretty jam-packed itinerary and visited more sights.
 See part 2 for the full itinerary.

 Breakfast at Heim Cafe

 What would attract all the Instagrammers?
-A street in pink!
+A street coloured pink!
 The actual name of the street is Rua Nova do Carvalho and is a hub of Lisbon’s nightlife.
-It used to be the red light district, with plenty of shady stories where sailors and criminals hang about, as opposed to the vibrant quirky district we see today.
+It used to be the red light district, with plenty of shady stories where sailors and criminals hung about, as opposed to the vibrant, quirky district we see today.
 The street was painted pink fairly recently (finished in 2013) as part of a gentrification project.
 We stopped for some quick photos and then headed off to another cafe in the area to continue our day.

 Comoba Cafe

 Why settle for one breakfast when you can have two?!
-We popped by another popular cafe/brunch spot in town, Comoba Cafe, for more coffees and treats.
-The vegan-friendly cafe features a stylish interior and we enjoyed the likes of vegan matcha pancakes, charcoal latte, and more.
+We popped by another popular cafe/brunch spot in town, Comoba Cafe, for more coffee and treats.
+The vegan-friendly cafe features a stylish interior, and we enjoyed the likes of vegan matcha pancakes, charcoal latte, and more.
 Read more about Comoba Cafe here.

 Bica Funicular